huyk18/pinball/Readme.md

 ## How to play

 Click any position to set up bombs.
 The spacecrafts can withstand several attacks.
 Every turn they appear and move towards you.
 When they reach the earth, you lose.
+There are also four kinds of special targets with different effects when you destroy them:

+B: the bomb will destroy all the targets in your sight.

+T: the time machine will make all targets turn back by two actions.

++: the increasing target will give you a bonus ball permanently.

+*: the enhancing target will make your balls takes more damage next time.